Lennart401/LernfabrikProjekt/data-server/README.md

 The Dataserver one of the server-components for my Lernfabrik project at Leuphana University of Lüneburg.
 This server receives any data recorded by the boxes, decodes it and saves it into a folder structure as csv files.

+It is a simple flask server.
+Running `python3 app.py` should suffice to run the server after having installed `flask` itself.

 ## Communication Protocol
 The data server uses a custom data format to save as much space as possible and keep the size of the data as small as